squidgroup/shinySim/README.md

 # shinySim
-shiny app that helps to generate code for the squidSim R pacakge, by focussing on inputting parameters
+shiny app that helps to generate code for the squidSim R package.

 #### Installation